Azure/azure-sdk-for-python/sdk/managednetwork/azure-mgmt-managednetwork/README.rst

 Microsoft Azure SDK for Python
 ==============================

-This is the Microsoft Azure Managed Services Client Library.
+This is the Microsoft Azure Managed Network Library.

 Azure Resource Manager (ARM) is the next generation of management APIs that replace the old Azure Service Management (ASM).